 - CHN 101 Elementary Chinese I 3 credit hours.
 The course aims to develop fundamental listening, speaking, reading, and writing abilities in Mandarin Chinese.
 Mastery of Pinyin pronunciation is an essential part.
 Prerequisites: None. - CHN 102 Elementary Chinese II 3 credit hours.
 This course will help students continue to develop fundamental skills in listening, speaking, reading, and writing of Mandarin Chinese based on 101 class training.
 Students are expected to build the commonly used vocabulary and develop sentence patterns.
-Prerequisites: CHN 101. - CHN 401 Studies in Chinese Culture 3 credit hours.
+Prerequisites: CHN 101. - CHN 201 Intermediate Chinese I 3 credit hours.
+This course is a review and expansion of basic grammar and vocabulary and continued development of familiarity with Chinese characters.
+Attention is given to developing reading and conversational skills for a deeper understanding of the diverse cultures of Chinese people.
+Prerequisites: CHN 102. - CHN 202 Intermediate Chinese II 3 credit hours.
+This course will allow students to expand their skills in understanding and using Chinese in a broad variety of cultural contexts.
+Students will receive advanced training in skills of listening, speaking, reading, and writing.
+Prerequisites: CHN 201. - CHN 401 Studies in Chinese Culture 3 credit hours.
 Study of Chinese culture especially the elements of traditional culture and their functions and the ethos of ancient Chinese society.
 Emphasis will be placed on values and the historical and cultural heritage.
 Prerequisites: ENG 203 or ENG 203H or equivalent.